 Basically, do you want to record footage from both ends of the car or just the front?

-In dual Dash Cam systems, the front and rear cameras work in sync and are connected via a cable that can be fed around the interior trim and door frames.
+In dual Dash Cam systems, the front and rear cameras record in sync and are connected via a cable that can be fed around the interior trim and door frames.
 Single-channel Dash Cams are easier to install yourself whereas dual Dash Cams require much more time, know-how and effort due to the additional connection cord.
-Both dual and single channel systems are powered through the 12V/24V accessory socket (cigarette lighter socket) via an included power cord.
-The Dash Cams in both systems automatically power up and start recording when the car turns on and automatically power down and stop recording when the car turns off (unless you want to use Automatic Parking Mode which requires hardwiring to the car battery, we’ll discuss this later).
+Both dual and single channel systems are powered through the vehicles 12V/24V accessory socket (cigarette lighter socket) via an included power cord.
+The Dash Cams in both systems automatically power up and start recording when the car turns on and automatically power down and stop recording when the car turns off (unless you want to use Parking Surveillance Mode which requires hardwiring to the car battery, we’ll discuss this later).
 All footage is recorded and saved onto a Micro SD card.

 2. Recording resolution

 On dual Dash Cam systems, the rear cameras generally record at only 720P HD which can make identification of number plates difficult, especially at night.
 Opt for a rear camera with 1080P resolution.
 High quality and crisp footage is not just reliant on the recording resolution.
 Large lens apertures, high ISO values, sensor type and HDR Technology all assist to compliment the recording resolution.

 The Lukas Dual Dash Cams we stock record in 1080P Full HD in both the front and rear cameras.